-ARTHRITIS, RAW BUTTER, CREAM & WHOLE MILK
+ARTHRITIS, RAW BUTTER, CREAM AND WHOLE MILK

 Called the "anti-stiffness factor," this compound is present in raw cream, raw whole milk, and raw butter.
 University of Oregon biochemistry professor and researcher Rosalind Wulzen discovered this substance protects humans and animals from calcification of the joints and degenerative arthritis.